nunit/nunit/BUILDING.md

 important top-level tasks to use are listed here:
  * Build               Builds everything.
 This is the default if no target is given.
  * Rebuild             Cleans the output directory and builds everything
  * Test                Runs all tests.
 Dependent on Build.
-(These tasks currently do the
  * TestAll             Runs all tests.
-Dependent on Build.  same thing.
-This may change.
+Dependent on Build.
  * TestAllFrameworks   Runs all framework tests.
 Dependent on Build.
  * Test45              Tests the 4.5 framework without building first.
  * Test40              Tests the 4.0 framework without building first.